Can You File a Claim for PTSD After Your Houston Accident?

 If you are suffering PTSD as a result of your accident, your attorney will demand certain damages.
 The defendant should be responsible for any losses suffered as a result of their behavior.
 That’s why your personal injury attorney in Houston is going to demand the following damages:

-- Pain and Suffering – Most PTSD claims are accompanied by a demand for pain and suffering.
+- Pain and Suffering – A claim for PTSD is usually accompanied by a demand for pain and suffering.
 This is to compensate you for any physical and mental anguish caused by the accident.
 PTSD can cause people to not be able to enjoy life the way they used to.
-A claim for PTSD typically includes a demand for a significant amount in pain and suffering.
+Many PTSD claims include a demand for a significant amount in pain and suffering.

 Just remember, it’s your personal injury lawyer’s job to make you whole.
 It’s not their job to make you rich.

-Contact an Experienced Personal Injury Lawyer About Your Claim for PTSD
+Contact a Personal Injury Lawyer For Help With Your Claim For PTSD